kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - In the main square, when you enter, talk to Geriel to get 4 DSP from him: 2

 - Take the right side, then talk to Nadda (1 spam)
-- Head to the other side inside, take the right path and follow all doors to the right til you see Saquesh.
+- Head to the other side inside, take the right path and follow all doors to the right until you see Saquesh.

 - Stim/Force power up when near Saquesh to kill him: 1,2,5
 - Swap to Kreia after he dies and leave (Make sure to keep Kreia alive if needed, be careful not to accidently transition to the next area too soon).